 While the last few years have seen a growing interest in Tbilisi, the capital of Georgia, 2019 is Batumi’s time to shine.
 This seaside resort on the Black Sea had long been a popular spot to vacation for members of the former Soviet Union.
 These days, it has a wider — and more Western — appeal.
 With a 200% year-on-year increase in searches for accommodation in Batumi, you’ll want to visit this emerging hotspot before it loses its local charm.
 There are only 160,000 permanent residents and lots of development, so make sure you check out the lively Old Town before it’s too late.

 Despite its growing reputation as a resort getaway, prices for Airbnbs in Batumi are incredibly affordable.
 Seriously, where else in the world can you get a (nearly) beachfront apartment for less than $20 a night?
-On the other hand, if you’re looking for your very own piece of Soviet kitsch, this mansion house is suitable for up to 10 guests — and comes with an ornate indoor pool and some pretty questionable wallpaper choices.
+On the other hand, if you’re looking for your very own piece of Soviet kitsch, this mansion house is suitable for up to 10 guests — and comes with an ornate indoor pool and some pretty awesome decor.
 What more could you ask for?